Frequently Asked Questions

 What is the age limit for riders?

-The age limit for riding a bike in the Ward Tour is 12 years and olde for the 15-mile route.
-Younger children are allowed to ride with an adult in a pull-wagon, on a child's bike seat, etc. For the special longer route, the minimum age is 16.
-All ages are welcome at the Finish Line Festival though!
+The age limit for riding a bike in the Ward Tour is 12 years and older.
+Younger children are allowed to ride with an adult in a pull-wagon, on a child's bike seat, etc. All ages are welcome at the Finish Line Festival though!

 Is the Finish Line Festival family friendly?